Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 ### Install SQLite on Windows

-If you are using a Windows, you can download the ZIP file for Windows from [SQLite website](https://www.sqlite.org/download.html), extract the archive, right click on the sqlite3 file, and click Open.
+If you are using a Windows, you can download the ZIP file for Windows from [SQLite website](https://www.sqlite.org/download.html), (Look for this sqlite-tools-win32-x86-xxxxx.zip) extract the archive, right click on the sqlite3 file, and click Open.
 The software will then open in the command line and you can execute any sql commands after that.

 ### Install SQLite on Linux